viktorbilousov/JavaLearning/topics/7_string/Readme.md

 ---

-## 1. What is a String in Java?
+## 1. What is a String injava?

-In Java, a `String` is a sequence of characters.
-Strings are objects in Java, which means they come with many built-in methods to manipulate text.
+Injava, a `String` is a sequence of characters.
+Strings are objects injava, which means they come with many built-in methods to manipulate text.

 ---